Snail-IDE/ProjectShare/README.md

-# Placeholder
+# ProjectShare

-Placeholder is an experimental platform for ephemeral Scratch project sharing.
+ProjectShare is an experimental platform for ephemeral Snail-IDE project sharing.